ThanhLT2611/Git-Exercise/README.md

 # Git-Exercise
-This is the second Commit
+This is the first Commit in first-branch